The Williams Research Center Symposium

 Storyville and Jazz, 1917: An End and a Beginning

 Hotel Monteleone, 214 Royal Street

-*Participants must have parking passes validated at the symposium to receive the reduced rates.
-Please note that these rates are available only during the event and are not valid for overnight parking.
+*Participants must have parking passes validated at the events to receive the reduced rates.
+Please note these rates are only available during the events and are not valid for overnight parking.

 The 2017 Williams Research Center Symposium is presented by The Historic New Orleans Collection